pedrocrisp/springerlab_methylation/SeqCap/README.md

 ### Step 5 Extract methylation data

 Use methylratio.py script from bsmap to extract methylation data.
-Then use awk to convert output to mC context and add a column for chromosome end column to bedtools.
-Then use awk to convert to bedgraph format and split into a separate file per context.
+Then use awk to convert output to mC context (CG, CHG, CHH) and parse coordinate to zero-based format "BED" type for bedtools.
+Then use awk to convert to bedgraph format (chr, start, stop, ratio) and split into a separate file per context.
 Use bedGraphToBigWig to make a bigWig file for IGV.
 Use awk to get conversion rates using the chloroplast reads.
 Use bedtools to intersect bam with target regions then use awk to sum reads per region.
 Then use bedtools to intersect C and CT counts file with target regions and use awk to sum counts.
 Also count methylaiton per region using eff_CT incase we want this metric later.

 usage="USAGE:
 bash 05-summarise_methylation_qsub.sh <sample_list.txt> <genome.fa> <intersect_regions.bed>